gagle/raspberrypi-motd/README.md

 $ sudo chmod +x motd.sh
 ```

 The following steps may vary depending on the OS.
+These are using Arch Linux.

 - Autoexecute the script when the user logs in.
 There are multiple locations from where you can start the `motd.sh` script, for example using the `/etc/profile`.
 Save the `motd.sh` script in the directory `/etc/profile.d` and it will be executed after the login.
 More about [autostarting scripts](https://wiki.archlinux.org/index.php/Bash#Configuration_file_sourcing_order_at_startup).